 Remember where I said that how you draw the marrow is critical for producing high stem cell numbers?
 Well, the MC device makes you pull the marrow very differently.
 It requires that you draw small volumes from many spots, and it’s this method that produces more cells.
 However, the manufacturer of this expensive device wants you to believe that it’s the device and not the method.
 Hence, they never test the device against less costly trocars or needles using the same type of low-volume draw procedure.
 When we did that, the device didn’t work as advertised.

 For this white paper, the authors compared the MC device on one side of the pelvis to a large-volume draw on the other side.
 This is not an apples-to-apples comparison, as you now know that if we draw larger volumes of marrow, we get fewer stem cells.
-The MC device makes you draw smaller volumes from more sites; hence, we would expect more stem cells.
+The MC device makes you draw smaller volumes from more sites; hence, we would expect more stem cells per unit volume.
 This is what this advertising white paper found.
 Again, what should have been done was to compare the MC device to the other side with the same small volumes being taken from multiple sites.

 If a doctor has decided to use this device, since it produces something utterly different from bone marrow concentrate (BMC), the doctor has a problem.
 There’s quite a bit of research published that BMC (a same-day stem cell procedure) can help orthopedic issues (much of that published by our group).
 All of that research doesn’t apply to what you’re doing with the MC device.
 Hence, you need to be honest with your patient that you’re trying a new procedure for which no published clinical data exists.

 Given that the MC device produces a stem-cell-poor product compared to a best practices bone marrow harvest and concentration through centrifugation, this is yet another problem.
 Why?
 Multiple studies have shown that the successful outcome of these procedures is tied directly to the stem cell content of what’s injected.
 For more information on that issue, see my video below: